 Travel stress or “culture shock” is a normal developmental phase of adjustment to a new cultural environment.
 It occurs when one’s values and typical ways of viewing the world clash with the values and viewpoints of the new culture.

-Typical reactions to culture shock include feeling:
+Typical reactions to culture shock include feeling helpless, out of control, vulnerable, fearful, anxious, confused or sad.

 10 Tips for Cultural Adjustment